Please note, additions will be made to this schedule as details become available.

 Friday, October 23, 2020

-1:30 PM Representative from Senator Patrick Toomey’s Office, Hal Duncan.
+1:30 PM Representatives from Senator Patrick Toomey’s Office, Hal Duncan and Meghan Pearce.

 2:00 PM Concurrent Sessions (Choose one on the registration form.)